Armenian troops fire at Azerbaijani army’s positions in Tovuz direction | News.az

 Armenian troops fire at Azerbaijani army’s positions in Tovuz direction

-On February 18, starting from 22:30, the Armenian armed forces units from the positions in the Gulali settlement of the Tovuzgala region of the state border, with no reason, periodically subjected to fire the Azerbaijan Army positions in the direction of the Munjuglu settlement of the Tovuz region, the Defense Ministry of Azerbaijan said on Friday, News.Az reports.
+On March 2, from 08:50 PM to 09:16 PM, the Armenian armed forces units from the positions in Chinarli settlement of the Tovuzgala region of the state border using various caliber weapons subjected to fire the positions of the Azerbaijan Army in the direction of Kokhanebi and Asrik Jirdakhan settlements of the Tovuz region, the Defense Ministry of Azerbaijan told News.Az.

 There are no losses among the military personnel and equipment of the Azerbaijan Army.